CadQuery/cadquery/doc/vis.rst

 Jupyter/JupterLab
 =================

-There is also more limited support for displaying Shapes, Workplanes, Sketches and Assemblies in Jupyter and JupyterLab.
+There is also more limited support for displaying :class:`~cadquery.Workplane`, :class:`~cadquery.Sketch`, :class:`~cadquery.Assembly`, :class:`~cadquery.Shape` in Jupyter and JupyterLab.
 This functionality is implemented using VTK.js.

 .. code-block:: python